 Conclusion

 If you have the unfortunate situation of getting fired or laid off, don’t give up.
-Over the course of their careers, the majority of people experience it.
+Throughout their careers, the majority of people experience it.

-It’s crucial that you approach the circumstance professionally and recognise the potential it presents.
+You must approach the circumstance professionally and recognize the potential it presents.
 You’ll quickly find a job again with the help of a strong résumé and a good outlook.